Case Study

 Eating our own dog food

-After this, our system was working like a clock.
-We gained a lot of hands-on experience to share with the rest of the organization and a solid foundation for the product.
+The result?
+A system working like clockwork, valuable hands-on experience to share, and a solid foundation for the product.

 Final thoughts